OC Reforma’s Mission:

 Improve library and information services for Southern California’s Latino and Spanish-speaking Communities.

-We are the Orange County Chapter of REFORMA, the National Association to Promote Library and Information Services to Latinos and the Spanish Speaking.
+Other activities that benefit the membership include: the publication of the REFORMA newsletter and facilitation of the REFORMANET listserv, and programs and workshops with focus on serving the Spanish-speaking and Latino communities.
 Nationally, REFORMA is committed to the improvement of the full spectrum of library and information services for the more than 40 million Spanish-speaking and Latino people in the U.S.

-OC Public Libraries
+Programs Coordinator – OC Public Libraries

 REFORMA member since: 2010

-REFORMA member since: 1995
+REFORMA member since: 2018